 Related Post: The Difficulties of Legal Translations Explained

 Human Translators Required

 Legal translation requires a very high degree of accuracy.
 Machine translation isn’t accurate enough.
 It’s because we use legal documents as official papers for any legal documentation, e.g., for scholarly writings, contracts, birth certificates, affidavits and court evidence.

 Lack of translation, or a misstranslation, can change the result of a case or hearing.
 Know more in our free guide to language services in the legal industry.

 Translation automation is not advised because of the complexity of the two legal systems involved.
 Direct translations are not possible because these may not make sense to the target reader.
 The legal translator must ensure that the titles, reasoning and technical terms are valid legally.

 The legal expressions in the source language many not have specific equivalent in the target language.
-In such cases, conceptual equivalents are used, which machines cannot produce.
-There may be instances when the exact legal expression from the source language must be included in the translation, along with the paraphrase of the expression for emphasis.
+In such cases, they use conceptual equivalents.
+And machines can’t do this.
+There may be instances where you have to include the exact legal expression from the source language along with the paraphrase of the expression for emphasis.

 Legal translation takes time to produce, as it is not the easiest form of translation work.
 It requires the highest degree of accuracy.
 It is important for the client to work with a professional language services provider that has legal translation expertise as well as years of experience in the subject.
 Check our free guide to language services in the legal industry to know more.

 Remember that a single error costs money plus other legal ramifications.
 For more information, you can read about our legal translation services here.